tseli0s/nvdialog/README.md

 # Current Status
 As of August 2025, the main focus of development is to stabilize and standardize all interfaces, and switch the library to maintenance mode only, as I believe there isn't much left to add.
 The long term plan is to release v1.0 and stop there, only making sure the library runs well from that point forward.
 In addition, to make sure that the library is truly seamless across platforms and systems, extra attention will be given to the `cocoa` and `win32` backends and more extensive testing will take place.

-To achieve the latter, I now test various projects using `libnvdialog` both on my main OS (Arch Linux) and a Windows 10 machine, and I've been able to run executables linked with nvdialog all the way back to Windows XP and Ubuntu 14.04 comfortably.
+To achieve the latter, I now test various projects using `libnvdialog` both on my main OS (FreeBSD) and a Windows 10 machine, and I've been able to run executables linked with nvdialog all the way back to Windows XP and Ubuntu 14.04 comfortably.
 That being said, enormous work has been done to ensure that `libnvdialog` works as expected on all platforms.
 The final aim is to make sure that two projects using two different versions of `libnvdialog` from v0.10 forward can both work with different versions unless they explicitly forbid so.

 # Why should I use this?
 In general, NvDialog tries to wrap for you about 2000 lines of code you'd have written anyways and make sure that this code will work on a variety of systems while still matching the system's theme and looks.
 In addition, it abstracts all of the platform specific details into easy to read, simple APIs, which you'd have to do yourself otherwise depending on the compiler and OS.
 However, NvDialog may not be for you *if*: